-Whether you're wrapping presents, decorating, participating in grade school art class, or dedicating that new hospital you have built as a charitable tax write off, ribbon cutting is as close to a universal human crafting experience as one can get.
+It is nigh impossible to get through life without the experience of cutting ribbons.
+Wrapping presents, decorating, participating in grade school art class, or dedicating that new hospital you have built as a charitable tax write off; ribbon cutting is as close to a universal human crafting experience as one can get without counting cell division.
 As such, every time a ribbon is cut, the same peril arises: the dreaded fray.
 Nothing can so effectively ruin what is intended to be the final piece of flair on a project than the unkempt ends of a ribbon falling apart.

 Things You'll Need